Monday, 18 July 2011

 Ascent 40 m, descent 35 m

-The tent, which would not be used again, was given a good shaking-out of accumulated grass and leaves, so that it would get through the quarantine inspection at Sydney airport.
+The tent, which would not be used again, was given a good shaking-out of accumulated grass and leaves, in the hope that it would get through the quarantine inspection at Sydney airport.

 Before setting off we took a photograph of our feet, which had miraculously survived the whole expedition without a single blister.